 What are the signs and symptoms of coronavirus?

-According to the Centres For Disease Control and Prevention (CDC), the patients suffering from 2019-nCoV have reported symptoms of mild to severe respiratory illnesses such as:
+The symptoms are mostly similar to flu and flu-like diseases caused by other respiratory viruses.
+According to the Centres For Disease Control and Prevention (CDC), the patients suffering from COVID-19 have reported symptoms of mild to severe respiratory illnesses such as:

 -Shortness of breath